petershin/liferay-learn/docs/analytics-cloud/latest/en/reference/metrics-description.md

 ## Known Individuals

-The total number of visitors who are identified by a unique `userId` (i.e. user ID) and are associated with an email address.
+This is the total number of visitors who are identified by a unique `userId` (i.e. user ID) and are associated with an email address.
 Visitors who have previously logged in are associated with the `userId` they were previously assigned.

 ## Preview

-The number of times a document or media was previewed in a given time range.
+This is the number of times a document or media was previewed in a given time range.

 ## Reading Time